kolleo/mu_puzzle_in_awk/README.md

     awk -f mu-puzzle.awk

 > HINT!
-If it seems that you get the same derivation chain over and over again.
+If you get the same derivation chain over and over again.
 Don't bother!
-Run the script somes more times!
+Run the script some more times!
 You'll eventually obtain a different sequence of steps.

 Enter `awk -f mu-puzzle.awk help` to get some help.